 Kentico CMS allows you to manage content in any language, including double-byte (eastern) languages, such as Chinese, and right-to-left languages (such as Hebrew or Arabic).
 All content is stored and published in UNICODE.

-If you want the administration interface to be displayed in a different language or at least with different culture settings (e.g. calendar and numeric format), go to Site Manager -> Development -> UI cultures and create a new UI culture:
+If you want the administration interface to be displayed in a different language or at least with different culture settings (e.g. calendar and numeric format), go to Site Manager -> Development -> UI cultures -> All cultures tab and add a new UI culture using the New UI Culture link.

-If you want to modify some text in the user interface (including web parts), you can create a custom.resx file and put your strings to this file.
-The name of the string must be the same as in the cms.resx file.
+If you want to modify some text in the user interface (including web part dialogs), you can create a custom.resx file and store your strings in this file.
+The key used to identify the string must be the same as in the cms.resx file.
 This procedure allows you to modify the strings without worrying that your changes will be overwritten during an upgrade to a newer version.

-If you need to customize strings in non-english resource file, your custom file must use a name like custom.fr-fr.resx for French.
+If you need to customize strings in a non-English resource file, your custom file must use a name like custom.fr-fr.resx for French.

 Priority of the resource strings